 The Lake Murray reservoir in South Carolina is popular for boating, fishing and general waterside merriment.
 But there's an untold story that lies beneath the lake's surface: there were once towns where the reservoir now stands.
 In fact, remnants of towns abandoned during the reservoir's construction still stand in the depths of Lake Murray, including a bridge, a graveyard and a stone house.

 A whale of a dam

 Stretching for about 50,000 acres with 500 miles of shoreline, the Lake Murray dam was constructed between 1927 and 1930 to create a source of electricity for the city of Columbia and the ever-growing number of mills that required power.
 Upon its completion, it was considered the largest earthen dam in the world.
 To build it, the power company bought more than 1,000 tracts of land — much of it forest land — from more than 5,000 people.
 These people, descendants of German, Dutch and Swiss immigrants who settled the area in the mid-1700s, were all relocated to make way for the dam.
 During their time there, the settlers had created nine small communities.

-Crews laid down railroad tracks to move the earth around and likely razed buildings, but plenty of markers from the lost towns remain in Lake Murray as you can see in the video below.
+Crews laid down railroad tracks to move the earth around and likely razed buildings, but plenty of markers from the lost towns remain in Lake Murray as you can see in the video below (which looks like it might not work working, but it is.)
 Even the railroad tracks remain.

 As a result, Lake Murray offers activities that go deeper than just cruising on the surface of the water during the height of South Carolina's dog days of summer.
 If you have some scuba training, you can essentially go back in time by diving under the lake.